apache/servicecomb-service-center/scctl/README.md

 ## scctl

-`scctl` enables user to view the list of MicroServices registered in SC.
+`scctl` enables user to view the list of MicroServices registered in service center(version 1.1.0+).
 You can view all the commands from [here](/scctl/pkg/plugin/README.md)

 ### QuickStart Guide